jlapeyre/Qurt.jl/DesignConsiderations.md

 * Another idea.
 Circuit carries an optional per-circuit array of gate definitions.
 These would require indirection.
 * Circuit can carry typed arrays of parameters for use in circuit.
 For example, a vertex payload could be $(gate, nparam)$

+### Arrays of inline data vs arrays of pointers to data

+* Data is inhomogeneous: For example, gates take have 1, 2, or n wires.
+Gates may take 0, 1, 2, or n parameters.
+* Two options are
+    * Store one kind of data via an array of pointers.
+In Julia, this is done automatically for an array of inhomogeneous data.
+An array of wires for gates might look like `[(1,), (1, 2), (4, 5, 6)]`.
+This will not store the data inline, but rather via indirection.
+    * Maintain several arrays, most of which have data inline.
+Wires for gates would be stored in arrays 1Q gates: `[1, 2, 3]`, 2Q gates `[(1, 2), (3, 4)]`.
+For larger numbers of wires, switch to inhomogeneous arrays `[(3, 4, 5), (3, 4, 5, 6)]`.
+* Storing data in array of pointers is easier to implement.
+You have fewer arrays to manage, and fewer and less complicated logic expressions to choose among the arrays.
+* Storing data in several arrays, but inline within each array might improve performance due to cache locality.
+* I guess one would have to benchmark to understand performance.
+I am leaning toward inline arrays.
+Does this depend on the type of circuit?
+A circuit with large numbers of parameterless 1q and 2q gates and 1q-1param gates might benefit from multiple arrays of inline data.

 ## Challenges